Hey everybody, and welcome to PT Pioneer.

 While this isn’t an article detailing and defining the sport of powerlifting, it’s important to get a general impression of what the sport entails if you’re going to coach it.

-Powerlifting, as the name suggests, is a strength training sport based on lifting external loads in the form of weighted barbells utilizing three unique lifts.
+As the name suggests, powerlifting is a strength training sport based on lifting external loads as weighted barbells utilizing three unique lifts.

 These lifts are: